nxskok/make.legal.grades/README.md

 ## Installation

-You can install the released version of make.legal.grades from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of make.legal.grades from Github with:

 ``` r
 devtools::install_github("nxskok/make.legal.grades")